Teresa Jacobs: 2010 Orange County Mayor campaign

 Jacobs announced that she planned to run for Mayor of Orange County in 2010.
-Jacobs was the last candidate to enter the race.
+She was the last candidate to enter the race.
 She was opposed by Bill Segal, Linda Stewart, and Matthew Falconer.
-On August 24, 2010, Linda Stewart (19%) and Matthew Falconer (15%) were eliminated in the primary election.
-Teresa Jacobs (42%) and Bill Segal (22%) both advanced to the general election in a run off.
-In the general election on November 2, 2010, Teresa Jacobs resoundingly defeated Bill Segal, 68% - 32%, despite being out fund raised 2-1.
+On August 24, 2010, Stewart (19%) and Falconer (15%) were eliminated in the primary election.
+Jacobs (42%) and Segal (22%) both advanced to the general election in a run-off.
+In the general election on November 2, 2010, Jacobs resoundingly defeated Segal, 68% - 32%, despite being out fund raised 2-1.

 2014 Orange County Mayor campaign

-Despite Val Demings having been in the race early on, she dropped out leaving Teresa Jacobs winning the election unopposed.
+Despite Val Demings having been in the race early on, she dropped out leaving Jacobs winning the election unopposed.